Knowing Virginia Satir

-The Early Life Of Virginia Satir
+Life Of Virginia Satir

-Born on June 26, 1916, in Neillsville, Wisconsin, Satir grew up as a curious child with a passion for learning.
+Born on June 26, 1916, in Neillsville, Wisconsin, long before she became the mother of family therapy and went on to author countless books such as “Conjoint Family Therapy”, Virginia Satir grew up a curious, bright child with a passion for learning.
 She taught herself how to read early on and quickly became curious about uncovering truths, even stating that she had desired to become a detective in her younger years.
-A dedicated and passionate woman, she would go on to attend high school during the Great Depression and held a part-time job to help her family all while attending extra courses.
+A dedicated and passionate youth, she went on to attend high school during the Great Depression and hold a part-time job to help her family, all while attending extra courses.

-The Satir Method
+Virginia Satir Method

 Personal Growth And Self-Worth